acro5piano/resume/README.md

 - [x] Add script for taking screenshot.
 - [x] Create GitHub page or something to render this as actual web page. → netlify
 - [x] Add script for build.
 Generate multilingual PDF to `/dist`.
+- [ ] Page too big to fit A4.
+Time to divide.
 - [ ] Use React.js or Vue.js for template rendering.
 This is for HMR and scoped CSS and internationalization.
 - [ ] Add ESLint for stability.
 - [ ] Add Flow for type-safe and null-safe.